Everything you need to complete your home office in style!

 Home Office Furniture - Desks

-Probably the number one place to start - you can't get anything done without a desk!
+Probably the number one place to start - you can't get anything done without a desk in your home office!
 The desk you choose will be determined by a few key considerations.
 One is your personal style and the other is the space you have at home.
 Perhaps you love Industrial style furniture or want to find something vintage?
 It could be a Mid-century modern desk that you want or a modern and minimal glass style.
 And what about the room you have?
 Is it a small space that needs compact furniture?
 Or perhaps you need to set up a work area in your bedroom or living room?
 There are hundreds of style to choose from so it's worth considering these questions before you start.
 The next question is what kind of storage do you require?
 A desk with drawers is great for hiding away stationary or a handy shelf to organise paperwork.

 Get The Look

 So, at this point, you should know what style you want, roughly what size it needs to be, and what storage your require.
-Next on your checklist should be taking a look at your colour palette.
+Next on your checklist should be taking a look at your colour palette for your home office.
 If your room is light and bright with pale wood finishes then you may want to choose something that compliments this.
 If you're struggling to match or tie in a wood finish then why not go for metal or glass which should suit most colour palettes.
 Once you've followed all of these tips and have discovered your dream desk - there is just one more thing to do...
 Measure up!
 It is a good idea to measure any doorways or spaces that lead to your home office.
 This way you won't have any disasters when it arrives.
 The other thing to measure is the height.
 This is especially important if you already have a desk chair that needs to be used with the desk.
 Make sure there is enough room to get your legs comfortably underneath.
 Another good thing to check is that the top of the desk is high enough to maintain good posture while working.
 Shop our full collection of Home Office Desks.

 The next most important thing to think about when buying furniture for your study or home office is your derrière!
 You need to be comfortable and feel supported while you're working hard.
 We're not great fans of an ugly office chair at home.
 As it's your personal space, it needs to blend in with your surroundings.
 Quite often a plastic swivel chair just won't cut it!
 But there are plenty of options available that will offer you comfort, support AND style.
 A beautiful new arrival for Spring 2020 was the Curved Back Velvet Dining Chair in Golden Ochre.
 A sunny new colourway that has been added to our Mink Grey and Moss Green designs.
 Gently padded, the curved back and arm support of this design will ensure you maintain a healthy posture while at your desk.